FuxiVirtualHuman/Write-a-Speaker/README.md

 #### Downloading

-The dataset is released with Google Drive.
-Please download and read the LICENSE AGREEMENT carefully, and send the manual-signed license agreement and your gmail to dingyu01@corp.netease.com via email.
-We will add your gmail to the shared list. **Note: the permission for application is only open to researchers or faculty of universities or research institutes.
+Please download and read the LICENSE AGREEMENT carefully, and send the license agreement with your handwritten signature to dingyu01@corp.netease.com via email.
+The dataset is released with Google Drive due to its oversize, so you also have to provide your Gmail in the email. **Note: the permission for application is only open to researchers, faculty, engineers from universities, research institutes, and also enterprises.
 It is prohibited for students to apply.**